William DeVaughn: Biography

 DeVaughn released an album, mainly of songs with a religious character, and its second single, "Blood Is Thicker than Water", reached No. 10 R&B and No. 43 pop later in 1974; "Give the Little Man a Great Big Hand" had only minor R&B chart success early the following year.
 Live, DeVaughn preached to and admonished his audience from the stage.
 He lost interest in the music industry not long afterwards, working in a record store and again as a draftsman.

 Fioravanti destined DeVaughn's 1980 effort, named after a new song by DeVaughn, Figures Can't Calculate to TEC Records in Philadelphia.
-The title song climbed to No. 37 in the Billboard R&B chart, and a remake of "Be Thankful for What You Got" was also included on the album.
+The title song climbed to No. 37 in the Billboard R&B chart.
+The album was a Billboard "Top Album Pick" in July 1980 and featured a disco remake of DeVaughn's earlier hit, "Be Thankful for What You Got."
+Personnel on Figures Can't Calculate included guitarists Pal Rakes, T. Life and Dennis Harris, drummer Gerry Brown, bassist Larry McRae, and conga player Larry Washington.
+The album was co-produced by Frank Fioravanti, Pal Rakes, and vibraphonist/keyboard player Louis deLise. deLise also arranged and conducted the rhythm section, orchestra and voices.

 In 2004, DeVaughn released a new single, "I Came Back", on his own Mighty Two Diamond Records.
 In 2014, two previously unreleased DeVaughn tracks, "Staying Power" and "Love Ballad of the Year" were included on the Sound Gems Records oldies compilation Lost Soul Gems.
 In December 2016, an additional previously unreleased track, "Love in Any Language" was added to the Lost Soul Gems collection.
 All of these later tracks were written by Fioravanti and others.

 On May 12, 2017, a two-song medley, "What Does It Take (to Win Your Love for Me)" and "I Gotta Dance to Keep from Crying" was released on Sound Gems Records.